 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

 You may also find helpful information in our related articles on California Bail Hearings; O.R.
-Release (otherwise known as release on your own recognizance); Bail Schedules; and California Bench Warrants.
+Release (otherwise known as release on your own recognizance); Bail Schedules; The California Crime of Failing to Appear; and California Bench Warrants.

 "Bail" refers to the money that you must post with the court in order to be released from jail.
 It is a way of ensuring the court that you will attend your future court appearances.